 Even though fertility is lower in your 40s and 50s, it is possible to become pregnant.
 This is because you still ovulate during perimenopause.

-The chance of pregnancy in women aged 45–49 years is around 2–3% per year.
-After the age of 50, it is less than 1%.
-While this is low, every woman’s fertility is different.
+The chance of pregnancy in women aged 45 to 49 years is about 2% to 3% per year.
+After the age of 50, it’s less than 1%.
+But it’s important to remember that every woman’s fertility is different.

 If you don’t want to become pregnant, you should continue to use contraception until you’ve had:

-• one year without a natural period if you’re older than 50
+• one year without a period if you’re older than 50

-• two years without a natural period if you’re younger than 50.
+• 2 years without a period if you’re younger than 50.

 Menopausal hormone therapy (MHT) is not a contraceptive.
 You shouldn’t rely on MHT to prevent pregnancy.